About Australian recall actions

-- Recall - a recall is conducted to remove therapeutic goods permanently from the market or from use when there are deficiencies or potential deficiencies in safety, quality, efficacy, performance or presentation.
+- Recall - conducted to remove therapeutic goods permanently from the market or from use when there are deficiencies or potential deficiencies in safety, quality, efficacy, performance or presentation.

 - Product defect correction - undertaken to correct a specific or potential deficiency and includes repair, modification, adjustment or re-labelling of a therapeutic good.
+Corrections involving a product’s expiry date or updates or changes to any accessories, operating instructions or software.
 The corrective action may take place at the user's premises or any other agreed location.
 In some instances, the product can continue to be used if there is robust mitigation in place until a permanent correction has been implemented.

 - Hazard alert - a hazard alert is issued for an implanted therapeutic good with a deficiency or potential deficiency relating to its safety, quality, performance or efficacy because implanted goods (medical devices or biologicals or medicines) cannot be recalled.
 The hazard alert will typically contain precautionary information issued to healthcare professionals about issues or deficiencies relating to an implanted therapeutic good and advice about the ongoing management of affected patients.
 There may or may not be advice to consumers in the event the hazard alert is published on the TGA Website.
 A hazard alert may also be issued in conjunction with a recall notice for affected products that have not yet been implanted.

-Recall actions vary on a case-by-case basis depending on the deficiency of the therapeutic good and the risk the deficiency poses to public health and safety.
+Recall actions vary on a case-by-case basis depending on the deficiency, issue or defect associated with the therapeutic good and the risk this poses to public health and safety.

 A recall action can occur because of straightforward problems, such as labelling or packaging errors, or for more serious and complex problems, such as an unexpected increase in side effects or microbial contamination.

-To assist in the identification of the nature of a recall action, they are classified into one of the following classes based on the potential risk the deficiency poses to patients/consumers:
+To assist in the identification of the nature of a recall action, they are classified into one of the following classes based on the potential risk the deficiency, issue or defect poses to patients/consumers: